CHAPTER 14

 1. The church will be on its own when it comes to securing a new senior pastor.

-2. Members who are attending Huntington University may lose grants that go to UB members and UB churches.
+2. Members who are attending Huntington University will lose grants that go to UB members and UB churches.

 3. A congregation which ceases to be a United Brethren church will need to revise its corporate status.
 This may require filing new articles of incorporation and bylaws.